nvnenasheva/braker-snake-modified/README.md

 **Warning:** pecifying a taxon that includes another taxon in the input is dangerous!
 Don't do this!

 The first workflow, `Snakefile_dataprep` will run all expensive tasks for one taxon in a loop on node.
 This means if you provide a taxon with extremely many species/genomes to process, this may lead to exceeding the runtime limit of the BRAIN.
 For example 7 libraries for a single species take ~3 hours for fasterq-dump and gzipping.
 This means, if you set the threshold to dowload at most 10 libs per species, and if every species in the taxon has RNA-Seq, then a taxon should have at most 16 species in order to have a good chance that the job will not die due to the runtime limit.
-Of course, if some  species have lots of RNA-Seq, these are VARUS-species, and they can be subtracted.
-10 libraries may be a little excessive.
-Probably, we can do with 5.

 ## Running